mathjax/MathJax-docs/options/output/index.rst

         font: '',                      // the font component to load
         fontPath: FONTPATH,            // The path to the font definitions
-        htmlHDW: 'auto',               // 'use', 'force', or 'ignore' data-mjx-hdw attributes }
+        htmlHDW: 'auto',               // 'use', 'force', or 'ignore' data-mjx-hdw attributes
+        preFilters: [],                // A list of pre-filters to add to the output jax
+        postFilters: [],               // A list of post-filters to add to the output jax }
     };